sialiaaaaa/overgrazed/README.md

 ## WikiLinks

 Overgrazed has support for [WikiLinks](https://en.wikipedia.org/wiki/Wiki#Linking_to_and_naming_pages) style linking.
 Specifically, links like `[[path/to/page name]]` will link to files on your site.

+# Frequently asked questions

+***Why?*** I originally was trying to make my [very simple website](sialia.dev) with [Cobalt](https://cobalt-org.github.io/).
+It worked well enough, but for certain implementations I was frustrated with the lack of control I had over its inner workings.
+Looking for alternatives, I found [too many](https://github.com/myles/awesome-static-generators); rather than weed through all of these looking for one that behaved the way I wanted, I decided to write my own.
+I suspect this reasoning is why there are so many.

+***No, I mean, why the name?*** Because the idea and a lot of the implementation are thanks to [Cosmo](https://cosmo.tardis.ac/).
+"Overgrazed" references the [Tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons), where someone takes advantage of a shared resource; in this case, Cosmo's willingness to send me their script for converting Markdown into HTML.